itsmeradiant/Csharp-alternatives/README.md

 - [Jackett](https://github.com/Jackett/Jackett) - API Support for your favorite torrent trackers
 - [AspNetCore.Docs](https://github.com/dotnet/AspNetCore.Docs) - Documentation for ASP.NET Core
 - [winsw](https://github.com/winsw/winsw) - A wrapper executable that can run any executable as a Windows service, in a permissive license.
-- [QuestPDF](https://github.com/QuestPDF/QuestPDF) - Generate and edit PDF documents in your .NET applications using the open-source QuestPDF library and its C# Fluent API.
-Build invoices, reports and data exports with ease.
 - [duplicati](https://github.com/duplicati/duplicati) - Store securely encrypted backups in the cloud!
 - [UnityCsReference](https://github.com/Unity-Technologies/UnityCsReference) - Unity C# reference source code.
 - [MonoGame](https://github.com/MonoGame/MonoGame) - One framework for creating powerful cross-platform games.